wdhzw/Skillsync/README.md

 Exclusive access for administrators:
 - Use the username `admin` and password `admin123` for admin access.
 - Upon successful login, an alert message indicates an admin login, and the system automatically navigates to the 'Users' page.
-- Admin privileges allow for the editing and deletion of user profiles and skills in the 'Users' and 'Skills' pages.
+- Admin privileges:
+  - Skill Management: View, edit, and delete skills.
+  - User Management: View, edit (including username, password, gender, age, avatar picture, and neighborhood), reset passwords, delete accounts, and verify user certifications.

 ## Users

 Explore the SkillSync community:
-- View profiles of users who possess a particular skill.
+- View and filter profiles of users based on location and skills.
-- Browse through their skill sets and other details.
+- Search for users by username.
+- Sort user profiles based on various metrics.
+- View and edit own user profiles, including information like username, password, gender, age, avatar picture, neighborhood, skills, proficiency ratings, certificates, and desired skills.
+- Track successful SkillSync matches and submit reviews.

 ## Skills

 Discover and showcase skills:
-- Access a comprehensive list of available skills.
+- Access and search a comprehensive list of available skills.
-- Efficiently search for specific skills.
-- View detailed information about each skill, including relevant courses and job opportunities.
+- View detailed information about each skill, including skill profile, users with the skill, relevant courses, and job opportunities.
-- Administrators have the ability to edit or delete skills.

 ## Chats

 Connect and communicate with other users:
 - Direct chat functionality.
 - View past chats and continue conversations.
-- Search for user in the conversation list based on username using the search bar on top.
+- Search for user in the conversation list based on username.
-- Navigate to the user profile page by clicking the small profile image in the chat header.
+- Navigate to user profiles by clicking the small profile image.
-- Block/Unblock User by clicking the "Block"/"Unblock" button.
-The user will be be able to view, send or receive the messages from the blocked user.
-- User can start a SkillSync by click the "Start SkillSync" button in the chat header, then the button will become "SkillSyncing..." and a "Rate" button will show for user to rate others and leave comments.
+- Block/Unblock User functionality.
+- Initiate SkillSync and provide ratings/comments for skill exchanges.

 ## Invitations

 Build your network:
-- Send invitations to users to connect.
-- View and manage received invitations.
+- Send, view, and manage invitations to and from other users.
 - Accept or decline connection requests.

 ## Recommended Users

 Expand your circle:
-- Browse a curated list of users based on your preferences and interests.
+- Browse and receive curated user suggestions based on location, skills, and preferences.

-- Receive suggestions based on mutual skills or complementary skill sets.
+## Integration

+- SkillsFuture integration for job or course matches.
+- Google Maps API integration for in-person meetup locations.

 ## Getting Started